 “He was a king and a god in the world he knew,” barks the Barnum-esque Carl Denham, in the 1933 film’s second-most famous lines.
 “But now he comes to civilization merely a captive—a show to gratify your curiosity.
 Ladies and gentlemen, look at Kong!”

 The original story is credited to co-producer/co-writer/co-director Merian C. Cooper, who styled the Denham character on himself.
 But for anyone alive today, it probably feels pre-baked into the culture.
-The inspiration for Kong is said to have sprung into Cooper’s head when he saw an airplane flying past the spire of what was then the tallest the building in the world, the New York Life Insurance Building.
-For the movie, Cooper was able to use the just-completed Empire State Building.
+The inspiration for Kong is said to have sprung into Cooper’s head when he saw an airplane flying past the spire of what was then the tallest building in the world, the New York Life Insurance Building.
+For the movie, Cooper used the just-completed Empire State Building.
 To make his monster, he needed the the city first.

 Reviewers at the time understood that the power of the film—the collision of nature and civilization—relied upon those final moments, when the great beast finds itself dwarfed, and then defeated, by the works of modern man.
 “What is to be seen at work in King Kong is the American imagination faithfully adhering to its characteristic process of multiplication,” the critic William Troy wrote in The Nation when the film came out.
 “Kong is a veritable skyscraper among the apes.”